tsiddiquea/advanced_port_scanner/README.md

-# Advanced Multithreaded Port Scanner (Python)
+# Advanced TCP Port Scanner (Python)

-A fast, multithreaded TCP port scanner built in Python that performs service detection, banner grabbing, and risk classification for common network services.
-This project demonstrates practical network reconnaissance techniques used in cybersecurity and penetration testing.
+A high-performance network reconnaissance tool developed in Python that performs concurrent port scanning, service identification, and risk-oriented reporting.
+This project demonstrates practical knowledge of network security concepts, socket programming, and concurrent system design.

-## Overview
+## Project Purpose

+During security assessments and penetration testing engagements, identifying exposed network services is a critical first step.
-This project implements a multithreaded port scanning tool that identifies open TCP ports on a target system and attempts to detect the services running on those ports.
+This tool simulates that workflow by scanning a target host for open TCP ports and attempting to infer the services running on those ports.

-The scanner is designed to simulate how professional security tools perform network reconnaissance during penetration testing.

-It supports:

-* High-speed multithreaded scanning
-* Service detection using known port mappings
+The scanner was developed as a cybersecurity learning project focused on understanding:

+* Network attack surface discovery
-* Banner grabbing for service fingerprinting
+* Service fingerprinting techniques
-* Risk classification for sensitive ports
+* Secure system exposure analysis
+* Performance optimization through multithreading
 * Scan reporting and logging

-The tool is written entirely in Python using only standard libraries, making it portable and easy to run in controlled lab environments.

-## Key Features
+## Core Capabilities

-### Multithreaded Scanning
+### Concurrent Port Scanning

-The scanner uses Python threading and queue-based task distribution to scan multiple ports simultaneously, dramatically improving performance compared to sequential scanning.
+Implements a threaded scanning architecture allowing multiple ports to be probed simultaneously.
+This reduces scan time significantly compared to sequential approaches.

-### Service Detection
+### Service Enumeration

-Open ports are mapped to known services such as HTTP, SSH, FTP, and MySQL using a predefined service dictionary.

-### Banner Grabbing

-When possible, the scanner attempts to retrieve a service banner from open ports to help identify running applications.

-### Risk Classification

-Certain ports commonly associated with sensitive services are flagged as HIGH RISK:
+Maps detected open ports to commonly associated services such as:

-* FTP (21)
+* HTTP
-* SSH (22)
+* SSH
+* FTP
-* SMB (445)
+* DNS
-* RDP (3389)
+* MySQL

-This provides immediate visibility into potentially exposed services.
+This helps contextualize security risks.

+### Banner Retrieval

+Attempts to collect response banners from open services to assist with identification of software versions or protocols.

+### Exposure Risk Indication
+Ports commonly linked to sensitive infrastructure access (e.g., SSH or SMB) are highlighted to indicate potential attack vectors.

-### Scan Report Generation
+### Structured Scan Reporting

-After the scan completes, the tool generates a structured report containing:
+Generates a formatted text report summarizing findings including:

 * Target host
 * Scan timestamp